webplus/express-mongoose-boilerplate/README.md

-## Node Express Mongoose boilerplate
+## Node Express Mongoose boilerplate.
 A boilerplate application for building web apps using express, mongoose and passport.